 This summary highlights certain information contained elsewhere in or incorporated by reference into this prospectus supplement.
 Because this is only a summary, it does not contain all of the information that may be important to you.
-For a more complete understanding of this offering, we encourage you to read the entire prospectus supplement and the accompanying prospectus, including the consolidated financial statements and the related notes incorporated by reference into this prospectus supplement and the "Risk Factors" included elsewhere in or incorporated by reference into this prospectus supplement.
+For a more complete understanding of this offering, we encourage you to read the entire prospectus supplement and the accompanying prospectus, including the consolidated financial statements and the related notes incorporated by reference into this prospectus supplement and the "Risk Factors" included elsewhere in or incorporated by reference into this prospectus supplement and the "Risk Factors" included elsewhere in or incorporated by reference into this prospectus supplement.
 Unless otherwise specified or unless the context otherwise requires, in this prospectus supplement, references to "the Company," "Navios Holdings," "we," "our" and "us," refer to Navios Maritime Holdings Inc. and its subsidiaries.
 References to "Navios Logistics" are to Navios South American Logistics Inc., our South American subsidiary.
-We held a 63.8% equity interest in Navios Logistics as of January 15, 2014.
+We held a 63.8% equity interest in Navios Logistics as of June 27, 2014.
 References to "Navios Partners" are to Navios Maritime Partners L.P, a separate NYSE-listed limited partnership formed by us in August 2007.
-We held a 21.6% interest in Navios Partners as of January 15, 2014 which includes a 2% general partner interest.
+We held a 20.0% interest in Navios Partners as of June 27, 2014 which includes a 2% general partner interest.
 References to "Navios Acquisition" are to Navios Maritime Acquisition Corporation, a separate NYSE-listed company formed by us in March 2008.
-We held 47.8% of the outstanding voting stock of and a 50.5% economic interest in Navios Acquisition as of January 15, 2014.
-References to "Navios Asia" are to Navios Asia, LLC, our joint venture with a significant ship operator and owner based in Japan that was formed in May 2013.
-We held a 51.0% equity interest in Navios Asia as of January 15, 2014.
-We held a 47.5% interest in Navios Europe") as of January 15, 2014.
+We held 43.1% of the outstanding voting stock of and a 46.4% economic interest in Navios Acquisition as of June 27, 2014.
+We held a 47.5% interest in Navios Europe Inc. ("Navios Europe") as of June 27, 2014.
 In addition, this prospectus supplement includes forward-looking information that involves issues and uncertainties.
 See "Forward-Looking Statements."

-The data related to our fleet reflected in this prospectus supplement, including without limitation, the number of our owned vessels, the number of our chartered-in vessels and deadweight tons ("dwt"), is as of January 15, 2014, unless otherwise indicated.
+The data related to our fleet reflected in this prospectus supplement, including without limitation, the number of our owned vessels, the number of our chartered-in vessels and deadweight tons ("dwt"), is as of June 25, 2014, unless otherwise indicated.